ConEd restores power to parts of lower Manhattan, Brooklyn

 The utility noted that some buildings may still be without electricity due to basement flooding or damage to equipment.

 As of 8 p.m.
-EDT on Wednesday (2359 GMT), about 719,000 customers in New York City and neighboring Westchester County were without service, the company said.
+EDT on Wednesday (23.59 p.m.
+British Time), about 719,000 customers in New York City and neighbouring Westchester County were without service, the company said.

 That included about 227,000 homes and businesses in Manhattan and 74,000 in Brooklyn.